Ella77/Heimdallr/README.md

-# ChatServ #
+# Heimdallr #

-a large-scale chatting server based on Akka toolkits.
+Heimdallr is a large-scale chat application server written in Scala language based on Akka's actor model.
+It provides fault-tolerance and reliable scale-out options to support expansion from proof-of-concept to enterprise-ready solutions.

 ### Getting Started ###